ersilia-os/eos4e40/README.md

 ## Specifications

-* Input: SMILES string (also accepts an InChIKey string or a molecule name string)
+* Input: SMILES string (also accepts an InChIKey string or a molecule name string, and converts them to SMILES)
 * Endpoint: _E.coli_ growth inhibition at 50 uM (0: inactive, 1: active)
 * Results interpretation:
     * 99 initial hits were identified from the Drug Repurposing Hub, with prediction scores ranging from 0.967 to 0.294.
 Accuracy of prediction (based on _in vitro_ growth         inhibition of _E.coli_) was 51%, and higher prediction score correlated with higher probability of growth inhibition.